Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Topological Equivariance

-\textbf{Topological Consequence:} Because the network's output shifts perfectly in tandem with any arbitrary circular shift $\delta$, the learned receptive field cannot depend on the absolute horizontal coordinate $w$.
-If the network had learned an artificial boundary feature (\eg, a seam at $w=0$), applying $\text{Roll}_\delta$ to the input would shift the image content, but the network would still generate the seam at $w=0$, severely violating the equivariance equality.
-Thus, the network is mathematically forced to process the latent sequence as a closed topological loop.
+In the limit $\mathcal{L}_{\mathrm{shift}} \to 0$, the properties of the $L_2$ norm imply $\mathrm{Roll}_\delta(\epsilon_\theta(X, t)) = \epsilon_\theta(\mathrm{Roll}_\delta(X), t)$ almost everywhere, so the denoiser's prediction cannot depend on the absolute azimuthal coordinate.
+Had the network learned an artificial boundary feature at a fixed position (e.g., a seam at $w=0$), shifting the input would move the content while the artifact remained static, violating this equality.
+The objective therefore drives the denoiser to process the latent as a closed loop along the azimuth.

+Two caveats bound this analysis.
+It holds in the limit of a converged Siamese loss rather than unconditionally, and it constrains the denoiser in latent space.
+Since pre-trained autoencoders are not in general equivariant under spatial transformations \citep{kouzelis2025eq}, latent-space consistency does not formally transfer to the pixel domain.
+Empirically, the learned consistency yields perceptually seamless decoded outputs, which the seam-specific metrics quantifies.